andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 Type `\d customers` to verify the table is set up correctly.

-Now assuming we have the same CSV text file from the previous article when I covered how to work with CSV files using MySQL, we can load it into PostgreSQL using the `copy` command.
-This example specifies the column names, and note that the primary key column value is populated automatically.
+Assuming we have the same CSV file from the previous article when I covered how to work with CSV files using MySQL, we can load it into PostgreSQL using the `copy` command.

+This example specifies the column names.
+The primary key ID column is set automatically.

 ``` bash
 % cat customers.txt